Skip to main content

 Observation

-I noticed the git log or fsck output identified a specific commit hash or blob hash containing 'picoCTF', which indicated using git show or git cat-file -p to display the full object content and extract the flag.
+The log or fsck output names a specific commit or blob hash. git show or git cat-file prints its full content.

 Once a suspicious commit or blob is found, show its full content.